As a book writing and publishing coach, I’m always looking for posts by colleagues that will help you make sense of the publishing world and share:

 5 First Steps to Write a Winning Book Proposal Writing a book proposal can feel overwhelming.
 Here, we focus on just the first 5 steps.
 Doable!

-6 Ways to Take Control of Your Time In this excerpt from her newest book, Start Right Where You Are, creativity expert Samantha Bennett shares terrific tips for making the time for creative projects, such as your book.
+In this excerpt from her newest book, Start Right Where You Are, creativity expert Samantha Bennett shares terrific tips for making the time for creative projects, such as your book.

 How to Use Social Media for Your Book Launch?
 Use These 9 Tips From timing to contests to video, Frances Caballo has you covered when it comes to using social media to launch a book.
 And her guides to Goodreads, Twitter and social media, in general, are excellent resources.